jzhoubu/jzhoubu.github.io/index.md

 ---
 # About Me

-📖 I am a third-year PhD student at the Hong Kong University of Science and Technology (HKUST), advised by Prof. Lei Chen.
+📖 I am a third-year Ph.D. student at the Hong Kong University of Science and Technology (HKUST), advised by Prof. Lei Chen.
 I have previously interned at Microsoft Research Asi (in 2020) and Huawei 2012 Lab (in 2021).
 Prior to HKUST, I received B.S. in mathematics from Sun Yat-sen University.

 💡 My research interests lie in the area of natural language processing and self-supervised learning.
 Additionally, I am fascinated by the concepts of collective consciousness and human-in-the-loop, which have inspired my research.